 Wesley was about to give the tiny imp a little shove, just to teach her a little lesson and help her grow into a respectful young adult, when he saw something change in the father’s eyes.
 A slight pull-back of his head, a little more roundness in his eyes, a spark of recognition.
 The father put one hand on Wesley’s shoulder and told him how brave he was being for carrying on despite the circumstances.

 Exactly, Wesley thought.
 Strangers were finally starting to realize his true heroic character.
-That he, unlike his dumb brother who always acted so superior, was too smart, too agile and too tough to be taken hostage by anyone.
+That he — unlike his dumb brother who always acted so superior — was too smart, too agile and too tough to be taken hostage by anyone.
 The reality was that he didn’t fear anyone and that he was the one who should be feared.
-Everyone in the village should know by now that he was not to be messed with, he thought.
+Everyone in the village should know by now that he was not to be messed with.
 He always knew a time would come when his subjects would truly love and admire him.
-Now, that time had finally come.
+Now that time had finally come, he thought.

 A second surprise had happened just after he decided to spare the little ankle-biter from her much-needed lesson.
 Wesley had heard his name being called from someone in the crowded room.
 At first, he had just dismissed it as another one of his adoring subjects begging for a hint of acceptance.
 But when the calls grew louder, he decided to turn and see who was so desperate for his approval.
 Well, the sight of Rose Bloom grovelling for forgiveness was shocking.
 “I’m so sorry, Wesley.
 You must be worried sick about your brother, Wesley.
 Can I give you a hug, Wesley?”
 It was a tough decision that needed careful consideration.
 Should he show favoritism amongst his followers?
 Was she really deserving of that honor?
 But Rose did look genuinely regretful of her earlier actions.
 Wesley nodded.
 It was a show of mercy.
 Something that his people would praise him for as they renewed their vows of loyalty.